ssarag/Data-Science-portfolio/README.md

  👋 Hi, I’m Shalaka Sarag.
-I am a Aspring Data Scientist with a Master's Degree in Data Science from University of Sussex, United Kingdom.
+I am a Aspring Data Scientist with a Master's Degree in Data Science from the University of Sussex, United Kingdom.
     I have experience in Exploratory Data Analysis, Data Visualization, building Machine Learning and Natural Language Processing Models.
     Over the year I have worked on some intresting projects which made me ready to enter the competetive industry of Data Science.